-Figure 5.
-Relative change in total firm air content (FAC) by 2090-2100-2100 for SSP5-8.5 compared to 2005-2014-2014 (a) as a function of temperature change and accumulation change by 2090-2100-2100 compared to 1950-2014-2014 for locations that do not experience melt by the end of the century in SSP5-8.5 and (b) as a function of annual average accumulation and temperature (1950-2014) for the entire AIS. (c) Difference Average difference between accessible firm air content FAC and total firm air content FAC (accessible FAC minus total FAC) in 2060-2100 for the entire AIS for SSP5-8.5 as a function of annual average accumulation and temperature (1950-2014) for the entire AIS.
+Figure 7.
+Relative change in total FAC by 2090-2100 for SSP5-8.5 compared to 2005-2014 (a) as a function of temperature change and accumulation change by 2090-2100 compared to 1950-2014 for locations that do not experience melt by the end of the century in SSP5-8.5 and (b) as a function of annual average accumulation and temperature (1950-2014) for the entire AIS. (c) Difference between accessible firn air content and total firn air content in 2060-2100 for the entire AIS for SSP5-8.5 as a function of annual average accumulation and temperature (1950-2014).
 Contour lines in (b) indicate the number of pixels per bin.
 Please note the different scales for decreasing (red) and increasing (blue) FAC in panel (b).

-Differences between the accessible and total FAC mainly occur under SSP5-8.5, and are most pronounced on Shackleton, Fimbul, Pine Island, Roi Baudouin, Amery and Filcher-Ronne ice shelves, where depletion is accelerated by up to 20 years and up to 5 m.
-These ice shelves have in common that they are currently relatively dry (< 500 mm w.e. yr-1).
-On most ice shelves, the difference increases gradually.
-However, at Fimbul and Shackleton ice shelves, ice layer formation around 2060 results in a quick depletion of more than 5 m (> 50 %) accessible FAC in 5 years.
-This coincides with an episode of high melt rates (+25 % higher on Fimbul and +38 % higher on Shackleton compared to the previous and following 5 years).
-On the other hand, on the currently relatively warm (> -19 °C) and wet (> 600 mm w.e. yr-1) Wilkins, Getz, Abbot and George VI ice shelves there remains little difference between accessible and total FAC, which corresponds with Fig. 75c.
+a quick depletion of more than 5 m (> 50 %) accessible FAC in 5 years.
+This coincides with high melt rates (+25 % higher on Fimbul and +38 % higher on Shackleton compared to the previous and following 5 years).
+On the other hand, on the currently relatively warm (> -19 °C) and wet (> 600 mm yr-1) Wilkins, Getz, Abbot and George VI ice shelves there remains little difference between accessible and total FAC, which corresponds with Fig. 7c.
 For SSP2-4.5 there is generally little difference between total FAC and accessible FAC, except for Roi Baudouin, Fimbul and Amery ice shelves (>1 m reduction in accessible FAC compared to total FAC after 2070).

-The runoff extent is the arial_areal_fraction of the ice shelf where runoff is generated in a given year, i.e. where the firm layer has no or only limited meltwater storage capacity left.
-Since ice layers are fully permeable for meltwater percolation in IMAU-FDM, the runoff time series are closely related to the total FAC time series, with some differences (Figs. 86e,f).
-For Wilkins, Abbot and George VI ice shelves the runoff extent is large compared to the FAC depletion (>50 % runoff extent with 5 m FAC), in contrast to Shackleton and Fimbul ice shelves, where the runoff extents are only 44 % and 40 %, respectively, about 430 45 % with 2.5 m FAC.
-The reason for the high runoff extent on Wilkins.
-Abbot and George VI ice shelves is the combination of high accumulation and high melt rates.
+The runoff extent is the arial fraction of the ice shelf where runoff is generated in a given year, i.e. where the firn layer has no or only limited meltwater storage capacity left.
+Since ice layers are fully permeable for meltwater percolation in IMAU-FDM, the runoff time series are closely related to the total FAC time series, with some differences (Figs. 8e,f).
+For Wilkins, Abbot and George VI ice shelves the runoff extent is large compared to the FAC depletion (>50 % runoff extent with 5 m FAC), in contrast to Shackleton and Fimbul ice shelves, where the runoff extents are only 44 % and 40 %, respectively, with 2.5 m FAC.
+The reason for the high runoff extent on Wilkins, Abbot and George VI is the combination of high accumulation and melt rates.
 The high melt allows for saturation of a thick firn layer, which is maintained by high accumulation.
 In addition, runoff here also occurs year-round from firn aquifers, which are perennial subsurface bodies of liquid water, that become more ubiquitous in a warmer Antarctica (Bell et al., 2018).
-On drier ice shelves, the amount of melt

-435 is apparently not enough to saturate the firn column, even though FAC is low.
+On drier ice shelves, the amount of melt is apparently not enough to saturate the firn column, even though FAC is low.

-For Wilkins ice shelf we see a quick increase from 0 to > 90 % runoff extent for both scenarios, which indicates $\frac{1}{2}$ -limited spatial variation in FAC depletion for grid points firm state across the ice shelf.
-On the other hand, Larsen C, a larger ice shelf with large latitudinal extent and climate gradients, shows a gradual southward migrating increase in runoff extent, revealing higher spatial variability in its response to warming.
-On average, 6 % and 25 % of the entire Antarctic ice shelf area experiences runoff in 2000-2100 under SSP2-4.5 and SSP5-8.5, respectively, indicated by the black line.
+For Wilkins ice shelf we see a quick increase from 0 to > 90 % runoff extent for both scenarios, which indicates a limited spatial variation in FAC depletion for grid points across the ice shelf.
+On the other hand, Larsen C, a larger ice shelf with large latitudinal extent and climate gradients, shows a gradual increase in runoff extent, revealing higher spatial variability in its response to warming.
+On average, 6 % and 25 % of the entire Antarctic ice shelf area experiences runoff in 2090-2100 under SSP2-4.5 and SSP5-8.5, respectively, indicated by the black line.